dkotrada/esperantodupunktonulo/alfabeto.md

 # Novo esperanto alfabeto!
-New esperanto alphabet
+## New esperanto alphabet for britain international or german keyboard layout

 A,a amiko	kato IPA [a]